30 Key Performance Indicators Examples for Better Business Performance

 If you answer “no” to many of these questions, it may be a sign that the KPI either needs to be altered or replaced altogether.

-Step 3: Assign responsibility for each KPI to specific individuals.
+Step 3: Assign responsibility for each KPI to specific individuals

-KPIs are an important tool in measuring progress, but they are more likely to be acted upon if someone is held responsible for tracking and reporting on them.
 An added benefit: The responsible party is also usually more inclined to want the measure to succeed, rather than accept underperformance.
-Even if all the person’s responsible for is reporting on their KPI, you can bet they’d rather report good news than bad news—which motivates them even more.
+Even if the person is only responsible for reporting on their KPI, you can bet they’d rather report good news than bad news—which motivates them even more.

 You may have an analyst responsible for collecting the data.
 This is important, but maybe more important is having a business leader who is responsible for “reporting” on the measures.
 The business leader should be able to analyze the results, put the data in context, and explain whether performance is good or bad and why.
 The individual who is responsible for the measure will be able to influence the resources dedicated to improving the measure.

-Step 4: Monitor and report on the KPIs.
+Step 4: Monitor and report on the KPIs

 Finally, it’s necessary to continually review your KPIs and their performance on a monthly, quarterly, or other predefined reporting frequency.
 Regular monitoring makes it easy to see the time frame in which something may have underperformed or overperformed, as well as what may have happened within this period to cause the change.

 To ensure the whole team is on the same page—and because many measures and goals are interconnected—it’s crucial to report these findings to all relevant parties.
 Many organizations try to use spreadsheets to track KPIs, a method that often comes with issues like version control conflicts and calculation errors.
-A better (and simpler) alternative is to use performance management software, like ClearPoint, to create customizable KPI dashboards to report to different audiences.
+A better (and simpler) alternative is to use performance management software, like ClearPoint Strategy, to create customizable KPI dashboards to report to different audiences.
 You can make one dashboard for departments working on KPIs, and another that gives a high-level overview to executive teams.

-Another benefit of using ClearPoint is its ability to link your KPIs to your organizational objectives.
+Another benefit of using ClearPoint Strategy is its ability to link your KPIs to your organizational objectives.
 For companies that are serious about strategy execution, the ability to link KPIs to objectives is significant because:

 • All your employees can see how their work impacts progress toward organizational goals.
 This transparency increases motivation and helps people identify opportunities for collaboration with other departments.